The Epic of Alexander (Ultimate)

 A very common question asked is “Which BiS should I use?”

-Your choice of which build to use will primarily rest upon personal preference with regards to Demi-Summon rotation viability.
+Your choice of which build to use will primarily rest upon personal preference and comfort with alignments in each phase.

 General Fight Tips